nickyjgarland/ingest/docs/metadata.md

 ## Multiple files per object

 In some instances you may wish to upload a single object that contains multiple files, such as a shapefile.
-If this is the case please add all files to the upload folder and include only one .
-All files must contain the same filename for the Ingest to recognise them as a single object.
+In this case please add all files to the upload folder and include only one object (or row) in the metadata template.
+The Ingest system will recognise all of these files as a single object, but only if all files contain the same filename.

+For example, a shapefile object may consist of the following files:

+* example.shp
+* example.shx
+* example.dbf
+* example.sbn
+* example.prj

+However, all of these files can be listed as a single row in the metadata template, using the filename 'example.shp'.
+This ensures all files related to an object are ingested together and contain the same metadata.
 An example is listed in the template, which can be downloaded above.